 - Life owes a "duty of care" to staff, volunteers, clients, and beneficiaries.
-It may therefore be necessary to break confidentiality in cases where a person is acting, or likely to act in a way that could cause serious harm to themselves, or put others at risk. - Life have a legal obligation towards children and Adults at risk of harm.
-If staff or volunteers know or suspect that a child or an Adult at risk may be in danger of harm they have a duty to inform the relevant safeguarding boards and service(s). - Life's policy is that its employees and volunteers have a duty in the public interest not to withhold from the police, especially information concerning criminal activity of a serious nature.
+It may therefore be necessary to break confidentiality in cases where a person is acting, or likely to act in a way that could cause serious harm to themselves or put others at risk. - Life has a legal obligation towards children and Adults at risk of harm.
+If staff or volunteers know or suspect that a child or an Adult at risk may be in danger of harm, they have a duty to inform the relevant safeguarding boards and service(s).

+• Life's policy is that its employees and volunteers have a duty in the public interest not to withhold from the police, especially information concerning criminal activity of a serious nature.
 This should preferably be done with the knowledge of the person concerned and whenever possible with their cooperation but there may be circumstances where the risk to others is too great for this to be advisable or possible.

-6. Sharing Information
+Sharing Information

-Where it is thought necessary to share information with another individual or organisation this will be assessed on the basis of their application and full consideration of whether there is a legal duty to disclose information.
+Where it is thought necessary to share information with another individual or organisation this will be assessed based on their application and full consideration of whether there is a legal duty to disclose information.
 Where possible the individual(s) will be advised verbally that information has been requested and by whom.
 Where possible the consent of the person(s) about who the request has been made will be sought.

-Where there is a legal duty to pass information to others, such information will only be passed after discussion and approval of Managers and Heads of Department.
-Staff are not permitted to pass on such information without this approval.
-Where there is no legal obligation but there may be a duty of care to pass on information, the decision whether to do so will remain a decision of Departmental judgment or necessary need due to Safeguarding concerns .
+Where there is a legal duty to pass information to others, such information will only be passed after discussion and approval of Managers and Directors of Departments.
+Staff are not permitted to pass on such information without this approval in the absence of an individual Department Lead the CEO's agreement will be sort.
+Where there is no legal obligation but there may be a duty of care to pass on information, the decision whether to do so will remain a decision of Departmental judgment or necessary need for example - due to Safeguarding concerns.
+All decisions made will be recorded in the appropriate records to show why decisions to share or not to share were reached